Learn Spanish with skulls and skeletons: Day of the Dead

 Calaveras

 Calaveras or Calacas (typical Mexican expression for skulls or skeletons) are ever-present symbols during the celebrations of the dead.
 Calaveras and calacas are always portrayed as ecstatic, happy, and you will see them anywhere around you, especially in Mexico.
-Catrinas are also very popular.
-Catrinas are classy skeletal women.
-The purpose of Catrinas is to bring an elegant dimension to Dia de Los Muertos.
+Caterinas are also very popular.
+Catering adds an elegant dimension to Día de los Muertos.

 How to celebrate

 In cemeteries, adult graves are decorated with orange marigolds and children’s graves with white orchids.
-People typically leave ofrendas, or things that their loved ones enjoyed during their life on earth.
+People typically leave ofrendas, or offerings of things their loved ones enjoyed during their lives on earth.
 Altars are created with photographs of loved ones.

 Latinamericans believe that the spirits of the children arrive first before the adults because the children are quicker on their feet.
 The first day, November 1st, is thus called Dia de los Angelitos (Day of the little angels).
 The adults arrive the next day.
 Musicians play as relatives place some of these favourite things for the deceased to enjoy in their journey.